Infantile Hemangiomas and Vascular Malformations

 Vascular malformations are usually diagnosed in a physical examination by your child’s pediatrician or primary health care provider.
 Diagnosis is based on the growth’s appearance and if its appearance changes over time.
 Sometimes additional testing, such as ultrasound or magnetic resonance imaging (MRI) scan, will be used to gauge the extent of the condition.

-How Are Hemangiomas and Vascular Malformations Treated?
+How Are Hemangiomas, Vascular Malformations and Other Vascular Anomalies Treated?